dalek-cryptography/ed25519-dalek/README.md

 ## Safety

-This crate does not require any unsafe and forbids all unsafe in-crate.
+This crate does not require any unsafe and forbids all unsafe in-crate outside tests.

 # Performance